esposem/Kernel_Paxos/README.md

 The logic implementation of Paxos protocol used in these modules has been taken from [Libpaxos](http://libpaxos.sourceforge.net/)

-You need to have libevent-2.18 or later versions.

 ## Description
 ### Kernel space
 There are 5 kind of modules: KAcceptor, KProposer, KLearner, KClient and KReplica.

 <b>KAcceptor</b>: Simulates the role of an Acceptor. <br>
-It receives 1A (prepare) and 2A (accept request) from a Proposer, and sends it back 1B (promise) and 2B (accepted).
+An acceptor receives 1A (prepare) and 2A (accept request) from a Proposer, and sends it back 1B (promise) and 2B (accepted).
 It also sends 2B messages to all the Learners.

 <b>KProposer</b>: Simulates the role of a Proposer. <br>
-It sends 1A (prepare) and 2A (accept request) to the Acceptors, receiving back 1B (promise) and 2B (accepted).
+A proposer sends 1A (prepare) and 2A (accept request) to the Acceptors, receiving back 1B (promise) and 2B (accepted).
 It also receives CVs (Client Values) from Client.

 <b>KLearner</b>: Simulates the role of a Learner. <br>
-A Learner receives 2B (accepted) messages from Acceptor and delivers them to the User space application(s).
+A Learner receives 2B (accepted) messages from Acceptor and delivers them to the user space application(s).

 <b>KClient</b>: Simulates the role of a Client and Learner. <br>
  The KClient sends a message to a KProposer, waiting that its internal Learner receives the value back.
 It keeps track of the delay between sending and receiving to calculate statistics (troughput, latency).
-The KClient can be substituted by the Client application in User space
+The KClient can be substituted by the Client application in user space

 <b>KReplica</b>: Simulates the role of an Replica.<br>
  A Replica contains the logic of Proposer, Acceptor and Learner.

 ### User space

-There are 2 kind of User space applications: Client and Learner.
+There are 2 kind of user space applications: Client and Learner.

-<b> Client</b>: Sends message to the Proposer that is in kernel space.
-The Client can connect to a KLearner either via chardavice or via TCP connection with an User space Learner application.
+<b> Client</b>: Sends message to the KProposer that is in kernel space.
+A Client can either connect to a KLearner via chardavice or to an user space Learner application via Ethernet messages.

 <b> Learner</b>: Connects to a KLearner via chardevice.
-It sends received value to the Client through User space TCP connection.
+It sends received value to the Client through user space ethernet messages.

 These are some of the possible connections that can be created.<br>
-Other examples include using Replica instead of Proposer + 3 Acceptors and kernel instead of User space Clients.<br><br>
+Other examples include using Replica instead of Proposer + 3 Acceptors and kernel instead of user space Clients.<br><br>
 ![Paxos_images.png](./.images/Paxos_images.png)

 ## Difference from Libpaxos

 There are some differences between Kernel_Paxos and Libpaxos, since it uses libevent, msgpacker and khash.
-These are User space libraries, that cannot be used in kernel modules.
-However, libevent is still being used in User space applications.
+These are user space libraries, that cannot be used in kernel modules.

 <b> libevent</b>: used to handle asynchronous timeouts and TCP connections between all Libpaxos roles.
 Kernel_Paxos uses raw ethernet frames.

 <b> msgpacker</b>: used to serialize messages, so that they can be read by big and little endian platforms.
 Kernel_Paxos uses a custom-made variant of it.

 <b> khash</b>: khash uses floating point internally, which cannot be used inside the Linux kernel, for portability reasons.
 Therefore uthash was preferred, since it does not use floating point operations.
+Acceptors use a circular buffer to save instances.

 <b>lmdb</b>: Libpaxos offers the use of a database where values can be saved permanently.
 This is not implemented here, everything is kept in memory.